 Financial Resources

-While every case is different, and it is important to offer one-size-fits-all budget estimations, these categories are valid for any ML-based credit card fraud detection project.
+While every case is different, and it is important to offer one-size-fits-all budget estimations, these categories are valid for any ML-based credit card fraud detection solution.

 • Budget for Infrastructure: Typically, cloud infrastructures are billed based on usage, so you need to allocate a chunk of your budget for computing services of AWS, Azure, or Google Cloud, data storage and maintenance costs.